siobhanlgorman/favoureats/README.md

 1. Image uploads from front end to home page and recipes page but is not visible in recipe detail page.
 Solved by changing src from `recipe_image` to `recipe.recipe_image.url`
 2. User created posts are added to public recipe list inside of only their own created recipes list
 3. Number of comments does not appear on home page but
+4. User generate ingredients and steps do not appear as lists

 ### Unresolved Bugs
 ## Gitpod Forking and Cloning